jawegielewski/SimpleProcessing-Client/README.md

 # SimpleProcessing-Client

-This project was created as a part of greater project and to learn by practice some technologies (Servlets, HTTP).
+This project was created as a part of greater project and to learn some technologies (Servlets, HTTP) by practice.

 It let me: